 Attracts Beneficial Insects?: Yes.
 Bees and Butterflies, as well as being resistant to deer.

 USDA Zone: 3a-8b

-Produces: a plant with delicate, narrow foliage and clusters of delicate fuschia flowers with four divided petals and a prominent white pistil.
+Produces: a hairy erect stem that has 2-3” lance-shaped leaves alternating around it, and topped with clusters of four divided fuchsia flower petals and a prominent white pistil.

 Starting Deerhorn Clarkia Seeds Outdoors for Spring

-Chinese Houses is a cool weather annual flower that is native to California but can be found growing in woodlands and grasslands, or on the slopes of foothills throughout Illinois and Kentucky.
-At maturity, this plant reaches the height of 2' and features narrow pointed leaves and circular tiers of ½-¾” flowers with two white upper petals and two fuchsia lower petals.
-This plant can be grown in a container, attracts bees and butterflies, self sows, and is great as a cut flower!
+Chinese Houses is a cool-weather annual flower that is native to California but can be found growing in woodlands and grasslands, or on the slopes of foothills throughout Illinois and Kentucky.
+At maturity, this plant reaches a height of 2' and features narrow pointed leaves and circular tiers of ½-¾” flowers with two white upper petals and two fuchsia lower petals.
+This plant can be grown in a container, attracts bees and butterflies, self-sows, and is great as a cut flower!